snipeso/Theta-SD-vs-WM/README.md

     5. **E_RemoveComponents.m** is another manual process that requires running over and over again until all files have been visualized.
 It shows the components that were automatically marked for removal, allows the user to select further components to remove over and over until the user is happy.
 Additional channels can further be removed at the end.
 This outputs a final '.set' file into *Preprocessing/Clean* which is used for data analysis.
     6. **F_eeglab3fieldtrip.m** converts data to fieldtrip datastructure for source localization. **F2_match2sample2fieldtrip.m** does the same, but using task trials.

-All other scripts are experimental and peripheral things that were not part of the preprocessing pipeline.

 ### Analysis
-Scripts used to create the results in the paper.
+Here are the scripts used to create the results in the paper.
 Each script is similarly structured: first the general parameters are loaded in (e.g. path locations, formatting styles), then script-specific parameters are specified, then the data is loaded, and then the individual plots can be run, either in order or not.

 1. Modify **analysisParameters.m**. so that filepaths are correct.
-Like for preprocessing, this is now a function that indicates the parameters in common across scripts.
+Unlike for preprocessing, this is now a function, and indicates the parameters in common across scripts.
 Now the bulk of these are related to plotting and such.
 2. Run **A_Unlocked_Power.m** and the **A1_Locked_Power...** scripts to get the power spectrum data from the clean .set files created by the preprocessing.
-These are saved in *Final>Unlocked* and *Final>Locked* respectively.
+The output is saved in *Final>Unlocked* and *Final>Locked* respectively.
 "Unlocked" refers to power that is not locked to any particular event, and just takes a certain number of minutes of data, whereas "Locked" takes epochs specific to the underlying task, which is why there's a seperate one for each task.
-3. Run the scripts used for the plots of the paper (C-L).
+3. Run the scripts used for the plots of the paper (B-L).
 These don't actually have to be run in order

 N.B.
 The scripts for the source localization are not included in this repository.